carlegbert/emitter/README.md

 # Emitter

 This is a simple JavaScript event emitter.
-It can run in node versions 6.0.0 or higher (and possibly some earlier versions with the correct flags supplied at runtime).
+It can run in node versions 6.0.0 or higher.

 ## Installation